 In the app.config file for your test project, this is the ExecutionContext element.

-Privileged Context (Optional) - an account on the same database that has higher permissions for running the pre-test action, post-test action, TestInitialize, and TestCleanup scripts.
+Privileged Context (Optional) - an account that has higher permissions for running the pre-test action, post-test action, TestInitialize, and TestCleanup scripts.
 These scripts set the database state and for the post-test action, can be used to validate objects in the database.
 This connection string is also used to deploy database changes and generate data.

 In the app.config file for your test project, this is the PrivilegedContext element.
-If your SQL Server unit tests run the test script only, you do not have to specify a privileged context.
+If your database unit tests run the test script only, you do not have to specify a privileged context.

 The test script runs at the execution context permission level, which is the same permission level that would be in effect for user commands that are run on the database when it is in typical use.
 The pre-test action, post-test, TestInitialize, and TestCleanup scripts run at the privileged context permission level.

 Because of the higher-permission connection used for the post-test action script, you can perform validation in it.
 In this script, you can also run script commands that test permissions.
-For more information about permissions, see the SQL Server unit testing section of Required Permissions for SQL Server Data Tools.
+For more information about permissions, see the database unit testing section of Required Permissions for Database Features of Visual Studio.